livegnik/2way-poc-design/02-architecture/managers/08-app-manager.md

 ## 1. Purpose and scope

 This document specifies the App Manager component.
-The App Manager owns app registration, app identity binding, per app storage initialization, and controlled wiring of backend extension services.
-It defines how apps exist as first class system entities and how they are resolved and constrained within the backend.
+The App Manager is responsible for defining, registering, resolving, and wiring applications within the backend.
+It establishes applications as first class system entities, assigns them stable identifiers, binds them to cryptographic identities, initializes their storage namespaces, and controls the loading and isolation of backend extension services.

-This specification applies only to backend app lifecycle management and app identity resolution.
-It does not define frontend behavior, schemas, permissions, APIs, or application logic.
+This specification applies strictly to backend application lifecycle management and application identity resolution.
+It defines no frontend behavior, no schemas, no access control rules, no network behavior, and no application domain logic.

+This manager directly enforces the application identifier, namespace, OperationContext, and identity requirements defined in `01-protocol/00-protocol-overview.md`, `01-protocol/01-identifiers-and-namespaces.md`, `01-protocol/02-object-model.md`, `01-protocol/03-serialization-and-envelopes.md`, and `01-protocol/05-keys-and-identity.md`.

 ## 2. Responsibilities and boundaries

 This specification is responsible for the following:

-* Maintaining the authoritative registry of installed apps.
+* Maintaining the authoritative registry of locally installed applications.
-* Assigning stable numeric app identifiers.
+* Assigning stable, monotonic numeric app_id values.
-* Binding app slugs to app identities.
+* Binding application slugs to application identities.
-* Initializing per app database structures.
+* Initializing per application storage structures.
+* Ensuring application identity presence and consistency in the system graph.
-* Loading and wiring app specific backend extension services.
+* Loading, wiring, and isolating backend extension services.
-* Providing app metadata and resolution services to other backend components.
+* Providing application metadata and resolution services to other backend components.
-* Ensuring app identity presence and consistency in the system graph.
-* Enforcing strict isolation between apps at the manager wiring level.
+* Enforcing strict application isolation at the manager wiring level.
-* Declaring application identifiers before Graph Manager, Schema Manager, or OperationContext consumers reference them, consistent with the identifier semantics defined by the protocol.
+* Declaring application identifiers before they may appear in schemas, OperationContext instances, or graph envelopes.
+* Ensuring application lifecycle ordering relative to other managers during startup and shutdown.

 This specification does not cover the following:

-* Schema definition or validation.
+* Schema definition, compilation, or validation.
-* Access control decisions.
+* Access control evaluation or policy definition.
-* Graph mutations.
+* Graph mutation logic.
-* HTTP or WebSocket routing.
+* HTTP or WebSocket routing logic.
-* Network communication.
+* Network transport or peer interaction.
 * Cryptographic operations beyond delegation to Key Manager.
-* Frontend app lifecycle or UI concerns.
+* Frontend application lifecycle, UI, or user workflows.
-* App business logic or domain semantics.
+* Application business logic or domain semantics.

 ## 3. Conceptual model

-An app is a locally registered system entity identified by:
+An application is a locally registered system entity that defines a namespace, authorship scope, and isolation boundary.
+An application is identified by:

-* A unique string slug.
+* A unique, stable string slug.
 * A locally assigned numeric app_id.
-* A dedicated app identity represented in the system graph.
+* A dedicated application identity represented in the system graph.
-* An optional backend extension service.
+* Zero or one backend extension service module.

-Apps are namespaces and authority scopes, and their `app_id` boundaries enforce the cross-object isolation defined in `01-protocol/02-object-model.md`.
-They are not execution sandboxes and they do not define new protocol behavior.
+Applications are namespaces and authority scopes only.
+They do not define protocol behavior, do not modify core manager semantics, and do not act as execution sandboxes.
+These properties instantiate the application identifier semantics defined in `01-protocol/01-identifiers-and-namespaces.md`.

+Application boundaries enforce the cross object isolation defined by the protocol object model.
+No application may implicitly access or mutate another application's data per the application domain isolation rules in `01-protocol/02-object-model.md`.

 ## 4. App registry

 ### 4.1 Persistent registry

-The App Manager maintains a persistent app registry stored in the backend database.
+The App Manager maintains a persistent registry stored in the backend database.
 Each registry entry includes:

 * app_id
 * slug
 * title
 * version
-* creation metadata
+* creation timestamp

-The registry is the sole authoritative source for app existence and resolution.
+The registry is the sole authoritative source of application existence and identity.
+No other manager may declare, mutate, or infer application identifiers.

-It is the local instantiation of the Application Identifier class defined in `01-protocol/01-identifiers-and-namespaces.md`, and no other component may declare or mutate those identifiers.
+The registry represents the local instantiation of the Application Identifier concept defined by the protocol identifier and namespace rules in `01-protocol/01-identifiers-and-namespaces.md`.

 ### 4.2 Registry invariants

-The following invariants apply to the app registry:
+The following invariants apply to the application registry:

 * Each slug maps to exactly one app_id.
+* Each app_id maps to exactly one slug.
 * app_id values are unique and never reused.
 * Registry entries are append only.
-* Removal of an app from the registry does not delete graph data.
+* Removal or deactivation of an application does not delete graph data.
-* An app_id MUST NOT appear in OperationContext, schema records, or envelope metadata until its registry entry exists.
+* An app_id must not appear in OperationContext instances, schemas, or envelopes until its registry entry exists.
-* Lookup of an app_id that is not in the registry is treated as a structural error consistent with `ERR_STRUCT_INVALID_IDENTIFIER` in `01-protocol/09-errors-and-failure-modes.md`.
+* Lookup of a non existent app_id is a structural error.

 Violation of these invariants is a fatal configuration error.
+These guarantees restate the declaration-before-use, uniqueness, and isolation rules from `01-protocol/01-identifiers-and-namespaces.md` and ensure that every `app_id` referenced by envelopes in `01-protocol/03-serialization-and-envelopes.md` and by objects in `01-protocol/02-object-model.md` refers to a registered application.

-## 5. App identity binding
+## 5. Application identity binding

-Each app has a corresponding identity represented in the system graph.
+Each application has a corresponding identity represented in the system graph.

 The App Manager ensures:

-* An app identity Parent exists for every registered app.
+* An application identity Parent exists for every registered application.
-* The app identity contains a valid pubkey Attribute.
+* The application identity contains a valid pubkey Attribute.
-* The identity Parent resides in `app_0` per the identity specification.
+* The identity Parent resides in `app_0`, the system application namespace defined by `01-protocol/05-keys-and-identity.md`.
-* The app identity is stable across restarts.
+* The application identity is stable across restarts.
-* The app identity is uniquely bound to its app_id.
+* The application identity is uniquely bound to its app_id.

-App identities are represented as Parents in `app_0` with at least one bound pubkey Attribute, matching the requirements in `01-protocol/05-keys-and-identity.md`.
-The App Manager completes registration only after Key Manager persists those graph objects.
+Application identities are represented as Parents with cryptographic pubkey Attributes and follow the same identity rules as node and user identities per `01-protocol/05-keys-and-identity.md`.

-App identities are used for:
+Application identities are used for:

-* App level ACL evaluation.
+* Application scoped ACL evaluation.
-* App authorship attribution in graph operations.
+* Authorship attribution in graph operations.
-* Distinguishing user intent from app intent in OperationContext.
+* Distinguishing user intent from application intent in OperationContext instances.
+* App level signing and verification when required by other managers.

+Registration is not complete until the identity Parent and pubkey Attribute are persisted.

-## 6. App registration lifecycle
+## 6. Application registration lifecycle

 ### 6.1 Registration

-During app registration, the App Manager performs the following actions:
+During application registration, the App Manager performs the following actions in strict order:

 * Allocate a new app_id.
+* Persist the registry entry.
-* Declare the application identifier before Graph Manager, Schema Manager, or the HTTP layer bind any OperationContext to the app, satisfying the explicit declaration rule in `01-protocol/01-identifiers-and-namespaces.md`.
+* Declare the application identifier as globally valid within the backend per `01-protocol/01-identifiers-and-namespaces.md`.
-* Insert an entry into the app registry.
-* Instruct Storage Manager to create all per app tables.
+* Instruct the Storage Manager to create all per application tables.
-* Ensure an app identity and keypair exist via Key Manager.
+* Ensure an application keypair exists via the Key Manager per `01-protocol/05-keys-and-identity.md`.
-* Ensure the app identity Parent is present in the system graph.
+* Ensure the application identity Parent and pubkey Attribute exist in the system graph, satisfying `01-protocol/05-keys-and-identity.md`.
+* Make the application available for schema loading and OperationContext binding so that OperationContext construction described in `01-protocol/00-protocol-overview.md` and the `app_id` field requirements in `01-protocol/03-serialization-and-envelopes.md` have a registered target.

 Registration is idempotent per slug.
-Re registration of an existing slug must resolve to the same app_id.
+Re registration of an existing slug must resolve to the same app_id and identity.

 ### 6.2 Resolution and lookup